Tung Chung Road: Description

 The first section is a short road linking a former pier and Wong Nai Uk in Tung Chung.
 The second is a long and hilly section connecting Tung Chung in the island north to Cheung Sha in the island south.
 The two sections were previously connected until the completion of the replacement road, Chung Yan Road in Tung Chung New Town.

-The short section is featured with historical Tung Chung Battery, a military coastal defence in Ming dynasty.
-It runs along the a river Ma Wan Chung and ends in Chung Yan Road.
+The short section is featured with historical Tung Chung Battery, a military coastal defence built in Ming dynasty.
+It runs along the river Ma Wan Chung and ends in Chung Yan Road.

-The long section is a long, steep, narrow and winding road.
-Due to physical constraints, it was open only to buses, taxis and permit-bearing vehicles only and speed limit is set to 30 km/h. being too dangerous for double-decker buses to be trafficable and only "single-deckers" are used in the bus services.
+The long section is a long, steep, narrow, winding road.
+Due to physical constraints, it is open only to buses, taxis, and permit-bearing vehicles with a speed limit of 30 km/h. being too dangerous for double-decker buses to be trafficable and only "single-deckers" are used in the bus services.
 It starts near Ma Wan New Village and joins Chung Yan Road near a river before proceeding upwards to the valley between Sunset Peak and Lantau Peak.
 It reaches its highest point at a pass in Pak Kung Au (also known as Tung Chung Au) then follows a steep downhill route.
 The southern end joins South Lantau Road in Cheung Sha.

-Because of its limited capacity, the Transport Department opened the road only to buses, taxis and holders of a permit, issued to residents and business of South Lantau.
+Because of its limited capacity, the Transport Department restricts the road only to buses, taxis, and permit holders such as residents and businesses of South Lantau.

 The nature of Tung Chung Road helped preserve the rural landscape in southern Lantau.
 There are bus routes from Tung Chung to various destinations like Cheung Sha, Mui Wo, Shek Pik and Tai O in the island's south.
 The road splits off the Lantau Trail on the southern slope of the island.